MS with Thesis graduation procedures, MSE

 Required forms

 Your submission of the Application to Graduate form will generate two forms, the Master's Exam Report form and the Master's Thesis Approval form.
-These are sent by e-mail from the Graduate School to the department's Graduate Studies Coordinator, typically during the third to fourth week of the quarter.
+These are sent by e-mail from the Graduate School to the department's Graduate Studies Coordinator, typically during the fourth or fifth week of the term.
 The MSE / WE Graduate Studies Coordinator will distribute the forms to your advisor.

 Master's Exam Report form

-You must schedule a defense of your thesis with the members of your Master's Examination Committee by the third Wednesday before Commencement (all such date references below include the Wednesday of Finals Week).
+You must schedule a defense of your thesis with the members of your Master's Examination Committee by the fourth Friday before Commencement (all such date references below include the Friday before Commencement).

-- People from outside the MSE dept. may also be included on your committee.
-If they are to be voting members, you must request that the MSE or WE Graduate Studies Committee petition the Graduate School to allow the person to take part.
+• People from outside the MSE program may also be included on your committee.
+If they are to be voting members, the students must submit a Petition Form for Graduate Committee and Examinations to the MSE Graduate Studies Committee.
 Please include the prospective committee member's resume/CV with your request.
-Please make your request of the GSC at least three weeks in advance of the exam.
+Please make the request of the GSC at the time an Application to Graduate is requested.

-- These committee members should have been listed on your Application to Graduate form; if there is any change in the committee's membership, your advisor must inform the Graduate School in writing before the committee meets.
+• These committee members should have been listed on your Application to Graduate form; if there is any change in the committee's membership, the student must initiate a Petition Form for Graduate Committee and Examinations.

 It is at the thesis defense that the Master's Exam Report form is signed by the examining committee.

-The signed Master's Exam Report form (indicating Satisfactory or Unsatisfactory performance) must be taken to the Graduate School no later than 4:30 p.m. on the third Wednesday prior to Commencement.
+The signed Master's Exam Report form (indicating Satisfactory or Unsatisfactory performance) must be taken to the Graduate School no later than 4:30 p.m. on the fourth Friday prior to Commencement.

 Master's Thesis Approval form